Deltawerks/starprint/README.md

 **The Star Citizen 3D Print Asset Extractor**

 StarPrint is a tool designed to extract clean, printable 3D models from Star Citizen game files.
-It handles the complex "assembly" of ships (merging landing gear, turrets, and doors) and outputs a single, clean `.obj` file ready for your slicer.
+It focuses on **personal items** like armor, weapons, gadgets, and decorations - outputting clean `.obj` files ready for your slicer.

 > **Status:** Alpha/Testing
 > **Focus:** 3D Printing (No textures, no animation, minimal cleaning required)

 ## 🚀 Features

--   **Deep Assembly:** Logic to find and attach landing gear, turrets, and doors to ship hulls.
+-   **Personal Items:** Armor sets, FPS weapons, melee weapons, gadgets, flair, decorations, and more.
 -   **Clean Output:** Automatically strips lights, helpers, and material references.
 -   **Visual Library:** Generates 3D-rendered "holographic" thumbnails for your items.
 -   **Smart Filtering:** Hides hundreds of duplicate "skins" to show only unique geometries.